taskcluster/taskgraph/docs/index.rst

 Next Steps and Further Reading
 ------------------------------

-After you have a working Taskgraph setup, you'll still need to integrate it with Taskcluster.
-See :ref:`configure your project` for more details.

-Here are some more resources to help get you started:
+After you have a working task, here are some more resources to help get you started building out your pipeline:

 * Learn about :doc:`task graphs and how they are generated
   <concepts/task-graphs>`.
-* Create a new Taskgraph setup from scratch to better understand what ``taskgraph init`` accomplished for us by following the tutorials:

-  * :doc:`tutorials/creating-a-task-graph`
-  * :doc:`tutorials/connecting-taskcluster`
-* Read more details about :doc:`kinds <concepts/kind>` and :doc:`transforms <concepts/transforms>`.
+* Read more details about :doc:`kinds <concepts/kind>` and :doc:`transforms
+  <concepts/transforms>`.
-* Learn more advanced tips for :doc:`running <howto/run-locally>` and :doc:`debugging
+* Learn more advanced tips for :doc:`running <howto/run-locally>` and
-  <howto/debugging>` Taskgraph locally.
+  :doc:`debugging <howto/debugging>` Taskgraph locally.

 .. _DAGs: https://en.wikipedia.org/wiki/Directed_acyclic_graph
 .. _CI: https://en.wikipedia.org/wiki/Continuous_integration